QuadSpinner/Gaea2Houdini_beta/README.md

 ## Notes
 - We have provided a basic example file in this repo.
 You can find it in the `hip/` folder.
 - The HDAs provided in this toolset are blackboxed.
 This means you cannot modify or inspect them yourself.
 If you are having issues please contact Quadspinner support.
+- This repository is a temporary place for beta testing.
+Actual contents will be moved to the official repository soon.

+## LEGAL DISCLAIMER

+The contents of this repository are provided as-is without any warranties, express or implied.
+Contents are copyright (C) 2024 QuadSpinner.
+All rights reserved.

+Usage of Gaea through this plugin is governed by the [Gaea 2.0 End-User License Agreement](https://quadspinner.com/legal/#heading4)